evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

 ## TODO

 - Messenger via Content API templates gets stuck (works fine with normal custom message)
+- Scalability: since most of the updates of the rows happen UI-end, it gets more laggy as the csv files grow

 ## Credits
 This repository is built upon the following: